thehyve/podium/README.md

 We use npm scripts and [Webpack][] as our build system.

+### Microservices Overview

+Podium uses microservices.
+There are two services in this repository, the uaa service and the gateway service.
+There is a third the [Podium Registry][] that has its own repository and needs to be running for the others to work.
+The services have to be started in the following order:

+1. Podium-Registry
+2. Podium-UAA
+3. Podium-Gateway

 ### Running Podium for development

+First everything should be installed by running the following in the root folder.

+    mvn clean install

 Before the uaa and gateway services can start [Podium Registry][] needs to be up and running.